tpoisot/ms_proba_networks/ms/maintext.md

 networks, and $S = R+C$ in bipartite networks.

-Note that all of the measures defined below can be applied on a bipartite network that has been made unipartite; the unipartite transformation of a bipartite matrix $\mathbf{A}$ is the block matrix
+Note that all of the measures defined below can be applied on a bipartite network that has been made unipartite.
+The only bipartite-only measure is nestedness.
+The unipartite transformation of a bipartite matrix $\mathbf{A}$ is the block matrix

 \begin{equation}
 \mathbf{B} =